riccio8/ThreatLab/README.md

   - **`Mem/`**: Tools for memory analysis, hex viewers, ROP chain detection, and system calls management.
   - **`net/`**: Network-related utilities focusing on DOS/DDOS testing and network resilience.
   - **`processes/`**: Process monitoring and manipulation tools, including privilege escalation scripts and anti-debugging mechanisms.
+  - - **`resources/`**: That's a directory containing documents, videos and some other resources than may help u understanding deeply some args, for both beginners and advanced
   - **`rules/`**: YARA rules for malware detection, ransomware identification, keylogging detection, and other threat signatures.

 ## **Key Features**